The curse of the lottery: 11 reasons why winning a jackpot could be a disaster

-“Taxes have a big impact on winnings,” said Dan Ruth, CFP and Oklahoma City Welfare Advisor.
-“If you win, just realize how big the tax amount can be, and make sure you're ready to handle it.”
+"Taxes have a big impact on winning," said Dan Root, CFP and Oklahoma City-based wealth advisor.
+"If you win, just be aware of how large the tax bill can be and make sure you are prepared to handle it."

 Winners cannot always remain anonymous

 Only six states - Delaware, Kansas, Maryland, North Dakota, Ohio and South Carolina - allow lottery winners to remain anonymous.
-In the rest, the names of the winners are made public, which makes them vulnerable to the claims of greedy strangers.
+In the rest, the names of the winners are made public, leaving them vulnerable to the claims of greedy strangers.